AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

     Installation in Windows is straightforward.
 In Linux, it may need a couple of tweaks and below are steps for installation (the Linux flavour that we show is for Ubuntu).

-    A video that shows how to install RapidMiner on Ubuntu is here. <mark>Link to video needed from SME</mark>

     To start RapidMiner:
         ```
         bash ~/Downloads/rapidminer-studio/RapidMiner-Studio.sh